 Prior to joining Prediletto, Halpin, Sharnikow & Nelson, Brett Goodman worked as a civil litigator in Yakima, WA, which allowed him to serve clients in the areas of personal injury, commercial, estate, and real property litigation.
-He currently puts that expertise to work helping clients with their worker’s compensation and social security disability claims.
+He currently puts that expertise to work helping clients with their personal injury and worker's compensation claims.

-Brett has deep personal and professional ties to the Yakima Valley, where he was born and raised.
+Brett was born and raised in Yakima, WA.
 After graduating from West Valley High School, he earned a Bachelor of Arts in psychology from Western Washington University.
-Brett attended the University of Idaho School of Law, where he was selected as a member of the D. Craig Lewis Trial Team, giving him the opportunity to compete in local and regional mock trial competitions.
+Brett then attended the University of Idaho School of Law, where he was selected as a member of the D. Craig Lewis Trial Team, giving him the opportunity to compete in local and regional mock trial competitions.
 Brett graduated from law school with pro bono honors, having completed over eighty hours of pro bono service as a law student.

 Brett is a member of the Washington State Bar Association, and a member of the United States District Court for the Eastern and Western Districts of Washington.

-In his spare time, Brett enjoys traveling, distance running, golfing, exploring the beauty of the Pacific Northwest, and spending time with his wife, Maggie Lund and their son William.
+In his spare time, Brett enjoys golfing, distance running, exploring the beauty of the Pacific Northwest, and spending time with his wife, Maggie Lund and their sons William and Scott.

 302 N 3rd St.